- What are the implications of Brain Gut 4 and 5 for modern humans?

 In 2005, Dr. Cunnane found that eating one kilogram (1/2 pound) of shellfish from mollusks and crustaceans is all that is needed to meet these requirements to fuel human brain growth.
 Shellfish happens to be found in shallow water sources and was known to be abundant in the Rift Zone coastal fossils.
 Cunnane’s data also was in line with what Cordain reported from 1999 to 2005, but Dr. Cunnane went further with this data.

 He showed that it would have been impossible to form the size of the current human brain without a seafood source because DHA was the critical element to its construction.
 Meat does not contain enough DHA to form a human brain.
 This implies paleo alone is not enough.
 This is why the internet forms are loaded with people not hitting their targets.
-The evidence for that is found in the brain to body ratio’s of all land based mammals on this planet.
+The evidence for that is found in the brain to body ratios of all land-based mammals on this planet.
 It seems today many are blinded to this science.
 This insight might have hit the bone collectors or the early paleo supporters, if they had examined closely, what really separates us from primates, instead of assuming what has been published in the literature was factually correct.

-One thing that was very concerning to me in Cordain’s and Eaton’s 2005 paper listed in cite 8, is that it was not just based upon the facts that we know to be true today.
+One thing that was very concerning to me in Cordain’s and Eaton’s 2005 paper listed in cite 8, is that it was not just based on the facts that we know to be true today.
 It was based upon a belief that their theory was based upon only.
-This reminded me of Cordain’s stance on saturated fats in his first paleo diet book, that now have evolved, but not for the correct reason in my view, and I expect his views to change on this soon as well.
+This reminded me of Cordain’s stance on saturated fats in his first paleo diet book, that now has evolved, but not for the correct reason in my view, and I expect his views to change on this soon as well.
 In fact, later that very same year, Dr. Cunnane published a landmark paper (cite 9,10) that showed what Cordain and Eaton wrote was just not factual about DHA biochemistry and human brain evolution.
 Dr. Cunnane has spoken about this incongruity many times since 2005 and has given an amazing amount of data to refute Cordain and Eaton when it comes to human brain evolution and diet.
 This is one area where the paleo answer is trumped by the Epi-Paleo Rx, as I have outlined here.
 Again these are not my ideas of theories.
 I am merely shining a light on what is published for you to examine critically.
-Only your health and longevity maybe at stake if you chose to ignore it.
+Only your health and longevity may be at stake if you chose to ignore it.

 It appears we evolved on this shellfish/seafood template and we have been evolving away from it as we moved from our coastal existences throughout our history.
 The paleo diet is good enough to sustain us today compared to a SAD, but it is not optimal for making or maintaining the human brain.
 This has huge implications for many people with neurodegenerative conditions (or diseases that are linked to organs from ectoderm in the embryo) that I treat daily.
 I think a combination of these diets were mixed as man began to move around the globe to populate it.
-Interestingly today the world health organization still lists over 1 billion humans suffering from low iodine issues because they live inland and are land locked.
-This finding, today, supports Dr. Cunnane’s research findings about what are needed to build a human brain from our diet.
+Interestingly today the world health organization still lists over 1 billion humans suffering from low iodine issues because they live inland and are landlocked.
+This finding, today, supports Dr. Cunnane’s research findings of what is needed to build a human brain from our diet.

 Where we came from initially had to be the seacoast because there are no sources of several of the brain specific nutrients in places inland and over mountains.
 This also follows how Homo migrated out of Africa by following coastal waters.
 There is a lot of evidence that we brought elephants with us on that journey to make passage.
 And yes, you can fish off the back of an elephant in case you were wondering and dive for oysters too.